Main Focus 1: Primitive Dogs

 These are some behaviors that are seen in both primitive dogs and wild canids, coyotes in this case.
 Do your dogs do any of these?
 Chances are, they do at least one — nearly every breed or mix of domesticated dog have primitive behaviors.
 So what makes a breed actually “primitive”?

-Here are some primitive breeds:
+Here are some primitive and ancient breeds:

 -